-Recipients of the service and individuals or entities that have submitted notices, addressed by the decisions referred to in Article 17(1), shall be entitled to select any outof-court dispute settlement body that has been certified authorised in accordance with paragraph 2 in order to resolve disputes relating to those decisions, including complaints that could not be resolved by means of the internal complaint-handling system referred to in that Article.
-Providers of oOnline platforms shall engage, in good faith, with the body selected with a view to resolving the dispute and shall be bound by the decision taken by the body.
+The out-of-court dispute settlement body can be certified-authorised in accordance with paragraph 2 in order to resolve disputes relating to those decisions, including complaints that could not be resolved by means of the internal complaint-handling system referred to in that Article.
+Providers of Online platforms shall engage, in good faith, with the body selected with a view to resolving the dispute and shall be bound by the decision taken by the body.